Welcome to the AUMA Municipal Planning hub.

 While the hub document can be downloaded and read as a whole, it is designed for quick access by clicking on key terms that will link directly to that segment of the hub.
 In this way members can use the hub to provide a quick refresh when planning issues are under consideration.

 The hub is intended to be a continuously evolving project.
 New material will be added as issues arise and as new concepts and ideas are identified.
-For example, AUMA is in the process of updating the hub based on amendments to the MGA.

 Key Municipal Government Act amendments affecting planning

 Updated December 2017

 A key initiative for AUMA is to provide input on amendments to the Municipal Government Act (MGA), as it provides the foundation for the way that municipalities plan, govern, and pay for services for their residents.